IbcAlpha/IBC/userguide.md

 - unpack the ZIP file using a command similar to this:

 ```
-sudo unzip ~/Downloads/IBController-3.3.0.zip -d \
+sudo unzip ~/Downloads/TwsAutomater-3.3.0.zip -d \
-/opt/IBController
+/opt/TwsAutomater
 ```

 - now make sure all the script files are executable:

 ```
-cd /opt/IBController
+cd /opt/TwsAutomater
 sudo chmod o+x *.sh */*.sh
 ```

 #### Default Paths

-Several sample files ship in each IBController release.
+Several sample files ship in each TwsAutomater release.
 The sample files (and these instructions) assume the default paths shown in the table below (where ``<username>`` represents your operating system user name, not your IB login id).